SolosV1/solos-rentals/README.md

 # Installation:

-1. add `solos-rentals-main` to your resources folder
-    a.
-Make sure folder is UNZIPPED!
+1. add `solos-rentals-main` to your resources folder | Make sure folder is UNZIPPED!

 2. `ensure solos-rentals` in server.cfg if necessary